bedrocklinux/bedrocklinux-website/markdown/introduction.md

 These are all examples of real-world situations which benefited from Bedrock Linux.

-- With only a few days to go before presenting Compiz at a local Free/Open Source Software enthusiast club, the presenter found Debian's video drivers for his laptop were overly old to support the 3D acceleration needed for Compiz.
+- With only a few minutes to go before presenting Compiz at a local Free/Open Source Software enthusiast club, the presenter found Debian's video drivers for his laptop were overly old to support the 3D acceleration needed for Compiz.
 While Arch Linux's X11 video drivers were new enough, its Compiz